-- Outsourcing: Our Outsourcing Policy builds on the Procurement Guidelines to include specific requirements for sourcing goods and services material to the operation of Lawcover, consistent with APRA's definition of 'material outsourcing'.
+- Procurement Guidelines: Procurement process requires vendors being considered for contracts of \$20k+ to undergo assessment of compatibility with Lawcover's values.
+For example, consider whether the vendor has implemented policies such as a modern slavery policy, code of conduct, bullying, harassment and discrimination policy, complaints process, or diversity policy.
+This due diligence checklist is not mandated but aims to support managers to make more responsible purchasing decisions.
+Once onboarded Lawcover monitors supplier contract compliance regularly.
+This process does not include modern slavery controls explicitly at this time.
+This process may be leveraged for the purpose of modern slavery risk management in the future. - Outsourcing: Our Outsourcing Policy builds on the Procurement Guidelines to include specific requirements for sourcing goods and services material to the operation of Lawcover, consistent with APRA's definition of 'material outsourcing'.
 General risk monitoring requirements apply to these arrangements, and additional obligations apply in respect of vendors providing material outsourced services outside Australia.
-Our suppliers with offshore personnel provide visibility on working hours, such as timesheets, for their offshore staff.
+Our suppliers with offshore personnel provide visibility on working hours for dedicated resources, including those offshore.
 For one IT service provider, we explicitly cap the number of hours for each resource at 45 hours per week, unless approval is provided by Lawcover.
-Lawcover's IT procurement lead holds this data and could use this to engage with suppliers if an issue concerning working conditions arose, but to date we have not had to use this data as a management control for modern slavery risk. - Risk Appetite Statement: In alignment with APRA regulations, Lawcover has established a clear risk appetite for various aspects of its insurance risk.
+Lawcover's IT procurement lead holds this data and could use this to engage with suppliers if an issue concerning working conditions arose, but to date we have not had to use this data as a management control for modern slavery risk.
+For non dedicated resources such as offshore help desk personnel, Lawcover has no direct oversight of working conditions. - Risk Appetite Statement: In alignment with APRA regulations, Lawcover has established a clear risk appetite for various aspects of its insurance risk.
 As such, we promote effective due diligence for the purpose of making responsible investment and reinvestment decisions. - Investment Policy: As part of Lawcover's Responsible Investment Commitments, we review the Environmental, Social and Governance (ESG) integration approach of our investment managers both on selection and as part of the regular review process.
 Modern slavery is not explicitly named as a social consideration but is captured in our ESG approach.
 We ask our investment managers and advisors to assess ESG risks and opportunities, and to manage them accordingly.